 Located in Future World East, the Horizons pavilion opened exactly one year after EPCOT Center (1983).
-It focused on the future and the future family.
-It was different in that the entire pavilion housed only it's namesake attraction.
+It focused on the future, and the future family.
+It was different from other Future World attractions in that the entire pavilion housed only it’s namesake attraction, with no preshow, post-show, or gift shop.
 One of the largest and most advanced attractions at EPCOT Center, Horizons looked back at what we envisioned the future would be throughout our history and then into the future through the 21st century.
 The ride focused on a familiar theme to fans of Walt Disney: If we can dream, we can do it.

 After a visit to Jules Verne and a look at our vision of the future from the 1950s, guests entered a large theater with two large “OmniSphere” screens depicting discoveries that would impact us throughout the next century.

 Moving on, the ride took it’s passengers through EPCOT Center’s view of the future… the 21st Century future.
 A future home, a desert farm growing orange trees, an underwater city, a space colony and finally a return to the present (20th Century).

 It was on this return that guests were introduced to a unique ride experience: the ability to chose their own ending.
 For the return to the 20th Century, panels inside the omnimover vehicles would light up with options to be chosen from for the return.
 Guests could choose either land, sea or space for their return travel.

 Though there is much speculation as to the reason for its closure (everything from maintenance cost to the building sinking into the ground), Horizons closed it’s doors in late 1994 after over a year of being without its sponsor, General Electric.